alextanhongpin/event-sourcing-learn/README.md

 ## Undo

 In the case of undo, do we create a new event to undo it?
 Or delete the event that causes the undo?
 And how does it affect future states after the undo?

+## Thoughts
+Aside from splitting the read and write, what other differences does CQRS provide?

+For command/event handlers, we might not expect the response.
+This differs from typical request/response pattern, where the interaction is synchronous.
+For command/event pattern, they are typically asynchronous, and is handled through a queue.
+The events can be pushed to a queue, and there can be multiple consumers that listens to the queue and perform actions.